 · Historical trauma.

 · Violence (including high levels of gang violence, domestic violence, and sexual assault).

 · Lack of health insurance.

 · Low levels of attained education.

-Native Americans are also at an increased risk for health issues such as:
+Native Americans are also at an increased risk for several health issues such as:

 · Mental illness and suicide.

 · Unintentional injuries.